 Intercostal Neuralgia Treatment?

-In many cases Intercostal neuralgia can resolve on its own.
-However, sometimes treatment is necessary, always depending from the cause.
+In many cases, Intercostal neuralgia can resolve on its own.
+However, sometimes treatment is necessary, always depending on the cause.